 Annual Meeting & Co-op Board

-Enjoy a great meal, good company, and participate in your co-op's democratic process.
+Hear news and updates, and participate in your co-op's democratic process.

 View the 2019 Annual Report here, as printed in May's issue of Ohio Cooperative Living magazine.